Multi MA MTF

 Invite-only script

-Access to this script is restricted to users authorized by the author and usually requires payment.
-You can add it to your favorites, but you will only be able to use it after requesting permission and obtaining it from its author.
-Contact Vertical-X for more information, or follow the author's instructions below.
+Only users authorized by the author have access to this script, and this usually requires payment.
+You can add the script to your favorites, but you will only be able to use it after requesting permission and obtaining it from its author — learn more here.
+For more details, follow the author's instructions below or contact Vertical-X directly.

-TradingView does not suggest paying for a script and using it unless you 100% trust its author and understand how the script works.
-In many cases you can find a good open-source alternative for free in our Community Scripts.
+TradingView does NOT recommend paying for or using a script unless you fully trust its author and understand how it works.
+You may also find free, open-source alternatives in our community scripts.

 Disclaimer